TI-84 Plus series: Calculator-Based Ranger

 The Calculator-Based Ranger (CBR), introduced in 1997, is, like the CBL, a data acquisition unit, but features a single built-in sonic sensor instead of multiple unique modular ones.
 It measures distances by emitting and receiving an ultrasonic pulse, and then calculating the distance traveled by performing a speed-of-sound calculation using its microprocessor.
 It then stores this information in a list—which can contain up to 512 data points—and transfers that to a calculator via link cable.
 The CBR was replaced by the CBR 2 in 2004, which added a USB port for faster data transfer with the TI-84 Plus series.

 Orion Talking Graphing Calculator

-The Orion TI-84 Plus Talking Graphing Calculator is an accessory for the TI-84 Plus produced by Texas Instruments in collaboration with Orbit Research and the American Printing House for the Blind.
-It adds general accessibility features such as speech access to menus and actions and being able to read out the contents of the calculator's display using speech synthesis.
-It requires a separate rechargeable battery in addition to the lithium-ion batteries normally used in the TI-84 Plus.
+The Orion TI-84 Plus Talking Graphing Calculator is a detachable accessory for the TI-84 Plus produced by Texas Instruments in collaboration with Orbit Research and the American Printing House for the Blind.
+It adds general accessibility features—such as speech navigation—to the TI-84 Plus, and is able to read out the contents of the calculator's display using speech synthesis.
+It uses its own power source, a rechargeable battery, instead of drawing power from the calculator itself.